North Korea just opened a beach resort for 20,000 people. But who will visit?

 By Mike Valerio, Yoonjung Seo, and Gawon Bae, CNN

-The Wonsan-Kalma Coastal Tourist Zone, unveiled in a ceremony on June 24, is found on North Korea’s eastern coast.
-KCNA reported “service for domestic guests will begin July 1,” but gave no details on eligibility, or transportation.
+The Wonsan-Kalma Coastal Tourist Zone, unveiled in a ceremony on June 24, is on North Korea’s eastern coast.
+KCNA reported “service for domestic guests will begin July 1,” but gave no details on eligibility or transportation.

 Earlier this month, North Korea announced the opening of Kalma train station, reporting it was built to “ensure a high level of convenience for travelers to the coastal tourist area.”
 The Kalma beach resort is next to an international airport, another indication the project is aimed at attracting foreign currency.